b0noI/AIF2/source/_posts/2014-12-28-building-text-dictionary-illustrated-by-nlp-library-aif.markdown

 comments: true
 categories:
 ---
 It is already a custom to complement every release of AIF, a language independent library of natural language processing, with a note about things done and the way they work.
-Similar texts (but on Russian) about two previous releases of Alpha1 and Alpha2 can be found [here](http://habrahabr.ru/post/238359/) and [here](http://habrahabr.ru/post/242147/) (text might be translated later).
-The current release of Alpha3 with its new feature of building a token dictionary for the entry text is no exception.
-The matter in question today is how everything works and how that can be applied in your project.
+Similar texts (but on Russian) on the two previous releases of Alpha1 and Alpha2 can be found [here](http://habrahabr.ru/post/238359/) and [here](http://habrahabr.ru/post/242147/) (text might be translated later).
+The current release i.e Alpha3 with its new feature of building a token dictionary from the entry text is no exception.
+We will describe how the token dictionary building process and how it can be applied to your project.

 # A few terms
-The terms introduced are not quite in accordance with their common meanings but with the sense they have in this text (and on the [project website](http://aif.io)).
+The following terms although common does not necessarily mean the same in the context of NLP and specifically our library.
 Find the complete list of terms [here](http://aif.io/docs/algorithm/main-definitions.html).

 * Token is a sequence of alphabetic characters, bounded by separators on both sides.
 * Language is the whole set of unique tokens.